-

 Mechanical Stage: A mechanism

-operator to move the specimen slide in the X or Y direction
+the operator to move the specimen slide in the X or

-by turning a knob.
-Very useful at higher magnifications
+Y direction by turning a knob.
+Very useful at higher

-the slide has been moved or keep track of the position of
+been moved or keep track of the position of various

 Top